SeitaroShinagawa/SeitaroShinagawa.github.io/index.md

 School of Information Science, Nara Institute of Science and Technology (NAIST), Japan

 ### Bio:
 Seitaro Shinagawa received his B.E degree and M.S. degree in information science in 2013 and 2015 from Tohoku University, respectively.
-From 2015 to 2020, he was a Ph.D. student of the Graduate School of Information Science, Nara Institute of Science and Technology (NAIST).
+He received Doctor degree of Engineering in 2020 from Nara Institute of Science and Technology.
 From 2020, he is a researcher in NAIST.
 His working area is visually-grounded dialogue systems, especially interactive image generation system with dialogue.
 He is a member of JSAI.

 ### Contact
 - Mail: shinagawa.seitaro.si8_is.naist.jp (replace underbar with @)